solita/solita.github.com/_posts/2017-12-04-gis-coordinate-systems.md

 The coordinate systems are probably one of the most confusing areas of the GIS systems.
 What are the coordinate systems and how should I take them in account on my development work?
 In this post I will cover some basic principles related to this area.

-First, definitions for the terms:
+First, definitions of the terms:

 - *__A coordinate system__ is a method for identifying the location of a point on the earth.
-Most coordinate systems use two numbers (= a coordinate) to identify the location of a point.*
+Most coordinate systems use two numbers (= a coordinate) to identify the location of a point.
+[Wikipedia](https://en.wikipedia.org/wiki/Geographic_coordinate_system)*
 - *__A map projection__ is a method for taking the curved surface of the earth and displaying it on something flat, like a computer screen or a piece of paper.
-This mathematical transformation is commonly referred to as a map projection.*
+This mathematical transformation is commonly referred to as a map projection.
+[Wikipedia](https://en.wikipedia.org/wiki/Map_projection)*
+- *__WebMercator__ is a popular map projection that covers the whole world.
+[Wikipedia](https://en.wikipedia.org/wiki/Web_Mercator)*
+- *__ETRS-TM35FIN__ is a national map projection that covers the Finland country area.
+[Wikipedia](https://fi.wikipedia.org/wiki/ETRS-TM35FIN)*

 In the other words, coordinate systems are required to give a numerical value for a geographic location on the earth surface.
 Projections are required to present a round 3D ball as a flat 2D plane.